mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 3.4.4 =
+* New public YARPP query API
+	* Documentation in the "other notes" section of the readme
+	* Changed format of `weight` and `template` paramters in options and in optional args
 * Further main query optimization:
 	* What's cooler than joining four tables?
 Joining two.
 	* Exclude now simply uses `term_taxonomy_id`s instead of `term_id`s
-* Change format of `weight` paramters in options and in optional args
 * Added "consider with extra weight" to taxonomy criteria as well
 * Code cleanup:
 	* Don't clear the cache when it's already empty